 The holidays are a great time to show your gratitude to everyone that helps keep your business running year-round.
 For small businesses, it’s also a great way to remind clients and customers that you’re there and open for business.
 To help you out, we’ve put together some gift-giving etiquette, ideas, common mistakes and helpful hints to get your business prepared for the holiday season.

 Whether customers, clients, employees, vendors or service providers, corporate gifts are a perfect way of showing appreciation for the year gone by and cementing relationships for the year ahead.
-According to a recent survey by the modern gift-giving website Knack, 77% of recipients of business gifts said receiving the gifts made them feel appreciated, and 67% believe that the gift demonstrated that the giver valued their friendship.
+According to a survey by the modern gift-giving website Knack, 77% of recipients of business gifts said receiving the gifts made them feel appreciated, and 67% believe that the gift demonstrated that the giver valued their friendship.

 So remember, even if you’re just starting out or you can’t afford much, a small gift or even a handwritten note is essential for letting people know you appreciate their contributions to your business.